pjh-github/better-webpage-grabbing/README.md

 * Output: `data/` directory containing successfully downloaded URLs, csv metadata file in pwd with format: filename,url_source,datetime,hash
 # Example Usage

+If you don't have `parallel` installed already;

+        sudo apt install parallel
+OR

+        ./install.sh

 `./wgetUrlsWithMetaData.sh test.txt`

 This will generate the following new files: